-- 1. Click Edit | Import object on the menu bar. - 2.
+- 1. In the menu bar, click Edit > Import object. - 2.
 In the file browser, select the required API project and click Open.
 The API project is imported.

-- API projects on page 79 - Menu bar on page 27
+- API projects on page 78 - Menu bar on page 27

-API files
+API methods

-You can use an API file to create a call for exchanging data with the server (or database) relating to a specific application scenario.
-An API file can belong to more than one project.
-In an API file, you can define an API method, for example.
+You can use an API method to create a call for exchanging data with the server (or database) relating to a specific application scenario.
+An API method can belong to more than one project.
+In an API method, you can define an API method, for example.

-NOTE: If you create a new API file to provide a new API method, you must name the API file the same as the class.
+NOTE: If you create a new API method to provide a new API method, you must name the API method the same as the class.
 Ensure you use the correct case.